101 NYC Engagement Photo Locations

 70. Cherry Hill at Central Park

-One of my personal favorite locations for an engagement shoot is here in Central Park at Cherry Hill, It is surrounded by this beautiful willow tree and faces the famous lake where all the people enjoy boating in the summer time.
+One of my favorite locations for an engagement shoot is Central Park at Cherry Hill; this beautiful willow tree surrounds it and faces the famous lake where everyone enjoys boating in the summertime.

 71. Roosevelt Island